 We apply a range of tools and approaches including philanthropy, corporate responsibility and, increasingly, shared value – leveraging our core assets and expertise as a bank to address social and environmental challenges at scale.

 We embed Social Impact management and reporting into governance structures and internal communications to ensure that it is understood by all our people.

 Oversight of Social Impact activities rests with the NAB Board, who are provided with updates at least bi-annually on our positive societal impact as well as environmental, social and governance risks, and other related matters.

 We actively engage with a wide range of external stakeholders to get their input and feedback to help inform our decisions.
 We conduct an annual materiality assessment to identify and prioritise the environmental, social and governance (ESG) themes that matter most to our stakeholders and to establish where we can drive the greatest impact.
-This assessment process is detailed in our 2020 Sustainability Report, which is available on our website.
+This assessment process is outlined in our 2021 Annual Review, which is available on our website.

 Supporting global cooperation on the Sustainable Development Goals

 Our commitment to the Principles for Responsible Banking underpins our work to align our activities with achieving the Sustainable Development Goals (SDGs) set out by the United Nations General Assembly as part of its 2030 Agenda.
 As a large bank, the finance we provide spreads across almost all activities – which means we have an impact on each of the SDGs, whether directly or indirectly.
 These impacts are both positive and negative.

 We use the SDG framework in two key ways to: